vazmigue/networking-iberia/4-vpc-endpoints/40-vpc-endpoint-testing-np1.md

 	![KMS Associate new VPC](../images/associate_new_VPC_KMS.png)

-1. Now repeat the test from the NP1 instance
+1. Now repeat the test from the NP1 instance (note the change might take a couple of minutes to propagate)

 ```
 sh-4.2$ dig kms.us-east-2.amazonaws.com